mistryrushi/YouTube-HomePage/README.md

 # YouTube Homepage Clone

-This project is a **static clone of the YouTube homepage**, built using only **HTML** and **CSS**.
+This project is a **static clone of the YouTube.com (browser mode) homepage**, built using only **HTML** and **CSS**.
 It replicates the basic structure and styling of YouTube's home interface to practice front-end web development skills.

 ## 🔍 Features